sahilrajput03/sahilrajput03/thoughts-principles.md

 Dream is not that which you see while sleeping, it is something that does not let you sleep. ~ APJ Abdul Kalam

 Champions aren't build on the days they feel motivated but the days they feel like quitting. ~ Unknown

+Ego is the enemy of growth ~ Illya Sutskever